guilhemmarchand/telegraf-kafka/docs/kafka_monitoring.rst

 Index definition
 ----------------

-**The ITSI module relies by default on the creation of a metrics index called "telegraf_kafka":**
+**The application relies by default on the creation of a metrics index called "telegraf_kafka":**

 *indexes.conf example with no Splunk volume:*::